-Quick, in-and-out skin tag removal at our CityPlace clinic — typically 15 minutes for multiple tags, with no scarring when handled properly.
+Quick, in-and-out skin tag removal at our CityPlace clinic.
+Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 How we remove skin tags at Bar Beauty